geoblink/design-system/src/elements/GeoChart/GeoChart.11.quadrant.examples.md

         ],
         quadrantGroups: [
           {
-            horizontalAxisConfig: this.linearAxisConfig,
+            horizontalAxisConfig: this.numericalAxisConfig,
-            verticalAxisConfig: this.numericalAxisConfig,
+            verticalAxisConfig: this.linearAxisConfig,
-            thresholdX: this.thresholdX,
+            horizontalThreshold: this.horizontalThreshold,
-            thresholdY: this.thresholdY,
+            verticalThreshold: this.verticalThreshold,
             quadrantTopLeftName: 'Quadrant 1',
             quadrantTopRightName: 'Quadrant 2',
             quadrantBottomLeftName: 'Quadrant 3',